tischi/MorphoQuant/README.md

 Both files must be single slice tif images where pixels with gray values larger than zero are assigned to cells (in the "mask" image) or background (in the "mask-bg" image).
 Such images can easily produced with ImageJ.
 Note that there is no automated cell or background segmentation in Morphoquant.

-Please check out the example data that is provided here: link

 ### Adjusting parameter settings